The Resource Explorer interface documented in this page is for CCS 9.3 and greater.

 For information on Resource Explorer Classic (default interface included in CCS 6.1.3 and earlier), please refer to [this page](ccs_resource_explorer_classic.html).

-CCS 9.0 and greater do not include Resource Explorer Classic.
+CCS 9.x (and greater) does not include Resource Explorer Classic.

 Resource Explorer helps you find examples, libraries, demo applications, data sheets, and more for your chosen platform.

 Resource Explorer is available [online](http://dev.ti.com/tirex/explore) and within CCS desktop.
 In CCS desktop, Resource Explorer can be opened from the **Resource Explorer** button in the **Getting Started** view or from the **View → Resource Explorer** menu item.

 Filtering by device, or by TI LaunchPad Kit, the interface enables you to filter the content to only what is relevant to your chosen platform.

 Use the **Select Board or Device** filter field to search and select the device or TI LaunchPad Kit that you are using.
 For example, if you are using the **CC2640R2 LaunchPad**, you can starting typing "cc2640" in the search field to filter the list to easily find your LaunchPad:

 If you have a valid TI kit (such as a [LaunchPad Development Kit](https://www.ti.com/design-resources/embedded-development/hardware-kits-boards.html) ) connected to your computer, **Resource Explorer** may be able to autodetect it.
 If autodetect is successful, you can select the **USE MY BOARD** option to specify your kit:

 Once your device or TI LaunchPad Kit is selected, the filter will be applied and only content relevant to your selection will be displayed.
 You can now browse through the displayed content to learn more about your device, board, relevant tools, and available software packages.